solarlizard/chattest/README.md

 # Out of scope

-- I redesigned code from lerna way to two projects, like they are in different repositories.
+- I redesigned code structure to have two separated projects, like they are in different repositories.
 I beleive it is not a good idea to do two jobs in one time (coding server and client, checking server using clinet).
 I prefer to build server and cover it with tests to be sure that I can build client without thinkig of server problems.
 - I removed schema validation, because I suppose that both client and server should use api models and validation generated from some OpenAPI or Protobuf schemas.
 Usually I am using my own code generators, and they generates not only models, but controller interfaces, clients and valiadators.
 - Code in "generated" folders - are the code, that shuld be generated as I mentioned above